-If you’re having trouble making your mortgage payments, alternatives are available to help you avoid a foreclosure.
-If you want to keep your home, you might qualify for a loan modification or repayment agreement, for instance.
-Or if you’d like to exit the home without going through a foreclosure, you might be able to complete a short sale or deed in lieu of foreclosure.
+Alternatives are available to help you avoid a foreclosure.
+If you want to keep your home, you might qualify for a loan modification, forbearance, or repayment agreement.
+Or, if you’d like to exit the property without going through a foreclosure, you might be able to complete a short sale or deed in lieu of foreclosure.
 And if the government owns or backs your loan, you might qualify for a special workout option.

 Here are some foreclosure prevention alternatives to consider when you think foreclosure is on the horizon.

 You might qualify for a forbearance agreement if you’re currently having trouble making the payments, but you can convince the lender that you’ll be able to afford them in the near future.
 At the end of the forbearance period, you’ll need to resume paying the regular amount plus extra to pay down the missed payments.
-Alternatively, you might be able to pay the skipped amounts in a lump sum, or the lender might agree to complete a loan modification (see below) and add the unpaid amounts to the balance of the loan.
+Alternatively, you might be able to pay the skipped amounts in a lump sum, through a repayment plan, or the lender might agree to defer the skipped amounts until the end of the loan or to complete a loan modification (see below) and add the unpaid sums to the balance of the loan.

-A modification is an agreement between the borrower and the lender to adjust the terms of the loan.
-The goal of a modification is to lower the monthly payment.
+A "loan modification" is an agreement between the borrower and the lender to adjust the loan terms.
+The goal of a modification is usually to lower the monthly payment.

-Usually, a modification involves reducing the interest rate, adding any overdue amounts to the loan balance, and extending the length (the term) of the loan, say from 30 years to 40 years.
-As part of a modification agreement, the lender might also agree to set aside a portion of the unpaid balance as a “principal forbearance” that does not accrue interest.
-The set-aside portion becomes due in a balloon payment when the loan term ends.
+As part of a modification agreement, the lender might also agree to set aside part of the unpaid balance as a “principal forbearance” that doesn't accrue interest.
+The set-aside portion usually becomes due in a balloon payment when the loan term ends.

 If you can refinance at a better rate and pay off your old loan, you can start fresh.
 All states give you the right to “redeem” your mortgage by refinancing up until the time of the foreclosure sale.
 Some states even let you redeem after the sale.